Gokulnath-AI/concrete-corrosion-ml/README.md

 ## 📌 Project Overview

-This project develops a machine learning framework to predict the corrosion rate in reinforced concrete structures using sensor measurements.
+This project develops a machine learning framework to predict the **corrosion rate in reinforced concrete structures** using environmental and structural sensor measurements.

-Multiple regression models were trained and compared to identify the most accurate and reliable approach.
+Multiple regression algorithms were trained and evaluated to determine the most reliable model for corrosion prediction.
+While simpler models showed strong baseline performance, **XGBoost was selected as the primary model due to its superior ability to model complex relationships and maintain robustness across varying conditions.**

 ---

-## 🎯 Objective
+# 🎯 Objective

-To estimate corrosion rate based on environmental and structural sensor data such as temperature, humidity, pH, ion concentration, and stress.
+To accurately estimate **corrosion rate** using sensor data representing environmental and structural conditions, including temperature, humidity, chemical properties, and mechanical stresses.

+The system aims to support **predictive maintenance and early detection of structural degradation** in reinforced concrete infrastructures.

 ---

-## 📊 Dataset Description
+# 📊 Dataset Description

-A dataset of **1000 samples** was used with the following input features:
+A dataset of **1000 samples** was used for training and evaluation.

+### Input Features

 * Temperature (°C)
 * Humidity (%)